 - sensing: e.g. fiber-optic sensors, high-speed cameras, infrared motion detectors or industrial process control

-- lighting and illumination: e.g. energy-efficient LED illumination
+- lighting and illumination: e.g. energy-efficient illumination with LED or high intensity discharge lamps

-- solar power, providing renewable energy at already very competitive prices
+- solar power with photovoltaic cells, providing renewable energy at already very competitive prices

 - defense and space technology: e.g. satellite surveillance systems, navigation, imaging, night vision, missile guidance, anti-missile systems, high-power directed-energy weapons

-Photonic key technologies of particular importance are laser and amplifier systems, light-emitting diodes (LEDs), optical fibers and other waveguides, optical modulators, photodetectors (including cameras), and displays.
+Photonic key technologies of particular importance are laser and amplifier systems, light-emitting diodes (LEDs) and other non-laser light sources, optical fibers and other waveguides, optical modulators, photodetectors (including cameras), and displays.

 There is an analogy with electronics: just as electronics is the utilization of electrons, photonics works on the basis of photons.
 The quantum (photon) nature of light is often, but by far not always of interest in photonics; there is the more specific area of quantum photonics.
 This is important for secure communications, and in the future possibly also for quantum computing.
 A substantial amount of scientific research is still required to enable such advanced applications.